shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 47. Softmax ― The softmax step can be seen as a generalized logistic function that takes as input a vector of scores x∈Rn and outputs a vector of output probability p∈Rn through a softmax function at the end of the architecture.
 It is defined as follows:

 ⟶Softmax (Znormalizowana funkcja wykładnicza) ― można ją interpretować jako uogólnioną funkcję logistyczną, która na wejściu pobiera wektor wartości x∈Rn i na wyjściu daje wektor prawdopodobieństw p∈Rn.
 Używana zazwyczaj w ostatniej warstwie sieci.
+Pniżej definicja:

 48. where